 - There is a quote from the Velveteen Rabbit “Everything that is real was imagined first” on your website.
 Is that what you believe in?
 Yes, I love this quote and it is so true.
 Especially for creative people, we are always imaging first before we create.
 So when I started making dollhouses I knew I wanted to use the name Velvet Rabbit Miniatures and this quote to symbolize that message.

-- The Velveteen Rabbit by Margery Williams is a story of a stuffed rabbit's desire to become real through the love of his owner.
-Is that what you are trying to achieve with your art – make those houses look and feel real?
 Most definitely.
 When building or renovating each dollhouse I always start with “who" I image would live in the house.
 I picture what they do for a living, how they spend their spare time, think about what would be important to them, and from there the house takes on their unique story.
-It is always the smallest little details that make it look and feel the most real. - Your journey started in January 2020 when you bought an unfinished dollhouse.
-Did you have the required skills to embark on this project or you had to learn along the way?
-I definitely learned along the way.
-I didn’t have any building skills, let alone miniature house building skills, so everything was done through trial and error.
-I think coming into this without prior building skills allowed me to get really creative and think outside of the box as to how to get something made or built.
+It is always the smallest little details that make it look and feel the most real.

-- Did you have an interest in doll houses when you were a child?
-Were you a player or a maker?
 Growing up I knew a boy that lived down the street and his house was the gathering place for all the kids in our neighbourhood.
 He lived in this beautiful old home with a large conservatory off the side of the house.
 In that conservatory his mother had this really big round dining table in the centre of the room, which had an incredible 3-story dollhouse built into the table.
 The basement of the house was actually built under the tabletop and the entire table that surrounded the dollhouse was completely landscaped with trees, flowers, grasses and even a white picket fence.
 It was the most amazing thing I had ever seen.
 I would sneak away from all the kids playing to come and sit in front of this house and just stare at every little detail.
 I remember it had working lights, inside and out, and every room was filled with endless amounts of miniature treasures.
 Ever since seeing that house I dreamed of having my own dollhouse one day and when I saw that unfinished dollhouse in January 2020 I knew it was my chance to build my own dollhouse dream.

-- What advice would you give to someone who is new to dollhouse renovating?
-What is an absolutely needed skill or ability to start with?
-Is that willingness to learn, patience or something else?
 My advice would be to just start.
 You could start with renovating an old dollhouse you find on Marketplace, or building a new one from a kit, and if you don’t want to go that big just yet, you could start by just making anything miniature from a chair, or a picture, or even just a pillow.
 Just starting and learning through trial and error is always the best way.
 Most of all, have fun with it.
-This hobby is all about having fun, using your imagination, and unlocking your inner child. -Do you take inspiration from real-life interior design or anything else?
-I get all my inspiration from real-life interior design.
-Over the years we have moved a lot.
-I have fully renovated 6 houses and built one from scratch and loved every bit of it.
-Getting to build and renovate miniature dollhouses is just as fun as doing it in real-life, maybe even more fun because if you make a mistake in your miniature build like changing your mind and wanting to put hardwood flooring in instead of tile, it’s a lot cheaper and easier to fix when building in miniature scale. :)
+This hobby is all about having fun, using your imagination, and unlocking your inner child.

-- What’s your favourite: to reconstruct or build from scratch?
-And why?
 I enjoyed renovating the two older dollhouses I have, but building from scratch is definitely easier for me because it’s always easier build from nothing and build it the way you want, verses having to deal with something that is already prebuilt.

 - Have you ever thought of getting your houses inhabited with mini homeowners?
 I have purposely left my dollhouses uninhabited because I want whoever is looking at them to image their own mini people in it, just like I did when I was a child visiting my friend’s mom’s dollhouse.
 I find, just like with real houses, if you don’t see the people who really live there, you are free to make up your own story about the house and fill it with your own imaginary people.